mithunsatheesh/cbh-take-home-project/Ticket_Breakdown.md

 #### Ticket 3: Modify getShiftsByFacility function to use custom Agent IDs
 Description: Modify the getShiftsByFacility function to use custom Agent IDs instead of internal database IDs.

-###### Acceptance criteria:
+##### Acceptance criteria:

 - The getShiftsByFacility function is modified to use the custom Agent IDs stored in the AgentFacilityMapping table.
 - The function should still return all Shifts worked that quarter, including metadata about the assigned agent.
 - The function should be able to handle the case where an agent does not have a custom ID assigned by a facility.

-###### Time/effort estimate:
+##### Time/effort estimate:
 1-2 days

-###### Implementation details:
+##### Implementation details:

-Modify the getShiftsByFacility function to use the AgentFacilityMapping table to retrieve custom Agent IDs.
+- Modify the getShiftsByFacility function to use the AgentFacilityMapping table to retrieve custom Agent IDs.
-Update any necessary queries to retrieve metadata about the assigned agent using the custom ID instead of the internal database ID.
+- Update any necessary queries to retrieve metadata about the assigned agent using the custom ID instead of the internal database ID.

 #### Ticket 4: Modify generateReport function to use custom Agent IDs
 Description: Modify the generateReport function to use custom Agent IDs instead of internal database IDs.
+Currently, the generateReport function uses the internal database IDs for Agents when generating reports.
+However, with the new feature, Facilities will be able to save their own custom IDs for Agents, and these custom IDs should be used in the reports instead.

 ###### Acceptance criteria:

-The generateReport function is modified to use the custom Agent IDs stored in the AgentFacilityMapping table.
+- The generateReport function is modified to use the custom Agent IDs stored in the AgentFacilityMapping table.
-The function should still be able to generate a PDF report containing information on the Shifts worked by each agent in a given quarter.
+- The generateReport function now correctly uses the custom IDs instead of the internal database IDs when generating reports.
+- The custom IDs are correctly associated with the correct Agents in the report.
+- The updated generateReport function has been tested and confirmed to generate reports with custom IDs for all Agents.
+- The documentation or instructions for generating reports has been updated to reflect the change.

+##### Time/effort estimate:
+1-2 days

+##### Implementation details:
+- Modify the generateReport function to fetch the custom IDs for Agents from the new mapping table created in the previous task.
+- Update the generateReport function to use the custom IDs instead of the internal database IDs when generating reports.
-The function should use the custom IDs to identify each agent in the report.
+- Ensure that the custom IDs are correctly associated with the correct Agents in the report.
+- Update any relevant documentation or instructions to reflect the change.

 #### Ticket 5: Backfill Custom IDs for Existing Data
 Description: Currently, the ID of each Agent on reports generated by the system is their internal database ID.
 However, we are introducing a new feature that allows Facilities to save their own custom IDs for each Agent they work with.
 This requires backfilling existing data with the new custom IDs.